Toolbox for reconstructing quantum theory from rules on information acquisition: Principles for the quantum theory of qubits as rules on information acquisition

 \begin{pr} \emph{``The observer $O$ can always get up to $N$ \emph{new} independent \texttt{bits} of information about the system $S$.
-But whenever $O$ asks $S$ a new question, he experiences no net loss of information.''}\\ There exists another maximal set $Q_i'$, $i=1,\ldots,N$, of $N$ mutually independent and compatible questions in $\cq$ such that $Q'_i,Q_i$ are complementary and $Q'_i,Q_{j\neq i}$ are compatible. \end{pr} That is, after asking $S$ a set of $N$ independent elementary propositions $Q_i$, $i=1,\ldots,N$, in a single shot interrogation, $O$ can pose a new $(N+1)$th elementary question $Q'_1$ to $S$.
+But whenever $O$ asks $S$ a new question, he experiences no net loss in his total information about $S$.''}\\ There exists another maximal set $Q_i'$, $i=1,\ldots,N$, of $N$ mutually independent and maximally compatible questions in $\cq_N$ such that $Q'_i,Q_i$ are maximally complementary and $Q'_i,Q_{j\neq i}$ are maximally compatible and independent.\footnote{Alternatively, one could formulate the technical part of this rule as follows: \emph{In the $N=1$ case of a single gbit there exists, for every $Q_1\in\cq_1$, another $Q_1'\in\cq_1$ such that $Q_1,Q_1'$ are maximally complementary.} Definition \ref{def_comp} would then immediately imply that a composite system of $N$ gbits features two sets of questions, $Q_i$, $i=1,\ldots,N$, and $Q_j'$, $j=1,\ldots,N$, with the following properties: $Q_i,Q_i'$ are questions about the elementary gbit labeled by $i$, all $Q_i$ are maximally independent and maximally compatible, all $Q_j'$ are maximally independent and maximally compatible and any pair $Q_i,Q_{j\neq i}'$ is maximally independent and compatible and every pair $Q_i,Q_i'$ corresponding to the same gbit is maximally complementary.
+This is a priori not equivalent to the current formulation of the technical part of rule \ref{unlim} in the main text as the latter does not necessarily refer to questions about individual subsystems of a composite system.
+However, the alternative formulation would also be enough to get the correct structure of the informationally complete sets for $N$ qubits and $N$ rebits below.
+While the alternative formulation is simpler, we keep the other one as it is also published in this form in the companion article \cite{hw}.} \end{pr} That is, after asking $S$ a set of $N$ independent elementary propositions $Q_i$, $i=1,\ldots,N$, in a single shot interrogation, $O$ can pose a new $(N+1)$th elementary question $Q'_1$ to $S$.
 Since $O$ can only know $N$ independent \texttt{bits} of information about $S$ at a time and asking a new question does not lead to a {\it net} loss of information, the single \texttt{bit} of his previous information about $Q_1$ must have become obsolete upon learning the answer to $Q'_1$, while $O$'s total information about $S$ is still $N$ \texttt{bits}.
-The principle allows $O$ to perform the same procedure until he replaces his $N$ old by $N$ {\it new} \texttt{bits} of information about $S$.
+The rule allows $O$ to perform the same procedure until he replaces his $N$ old by $N$ {\it new} \texttt{bits} of information about $S$.
 As $O$'s information about $S$ has changed, the state of $S$ relative to $O$ will necessarily experience a `collapse' whenever he asks a new complementary question.
 As a result, it is the observer who decides {\it which} information (e.g., spin in $x$- or $y$-direction) he will obtain about the system by asking specific questions.
 But clearly $O$ will have no influence on what the answer to these questions will be and any answer will come at the price of total ignorance about complementary questions.